 Use this menu item to apply a uniform color to the logo.
-By default, it’s the color of the qr code dots that’s pre-defined.
+By default, it’s the color of the QR code dots that’s pre-defined.

 Unfolding this entry let color circle appears.
 Click on it to access a color definition pop-up window with a hue chromatic circle and an inner square to adjust brightness and saturation.
-In addition, there is a slider widget to define the transparency of the hue.
+In addition, there is a slider widget to define the opacity of the hue.

 Note that the transparent areas of the logo won’t be affected by the tint.
-This is why we recommend to work with logo images in svg or png format able to handle transparency, which is not the case with the jpg/jpeg format.
+This is why we recommend to work with logo images in svg or png format able to handle opacity, which is not the case with the jpg/jpeg format.
 In the latter case the whole image will be covered by the tint that can be defined here.

-An eyedropper icon unlocks access to an additional pop-up window with a lens allowing to choose an existing color from the qr code graphic composition of.
+An eyedropper icon unlocks access to an additional pop-up window with a lens allowing to choose an existing color from the QR code graphic composition of.
 Simply move the lens over the desired color.
 It’s possible to use keyboard arrows to move pixel-by-pixel and the shift-arrow key combination will move the lens by 10 pixels.

 Finally, a chromatic adjustment of the lens can be defined in the lower part of the window with the following features: